 3. “Everyone around me does it, why shouldn’t I?”

 When looking for the warning signs of cheating, you’re probably not going to pay much attention to the people a man spends his time with.
-What most people don’t realize is that a person’s peer group has a huge influence on how their thoughts towards the world are eventually shaped.
+What most people don’t realize is that a person’s peer group has a huge influence on how their thoughts are eventually shaped.

-“If a person’s social group is all about objectifying women, you’re more likely to cheat.
+“If a person’s social group is all about objectifying women, they’re more likely to cheat.
 It’s as simple as that.
-On the other hand, if you have supportive friendships with other men, where you bond over shared goals or a shared vision for life, objectifying the number of ‘scores’ or ‘hits’ you have will not act as bonding points with other men,” says Pragati.
+On the other hand, if you have supportive friendships with other men, where you bond over shared goals or a shared vision for life, objectifying the number of ‘scores’ or ‘hits’ you have will not act as bonding points,” says Pragati.

-A toxic jibe with undertones of homophobia or a questionable tone when talking about women is all it takes to desensitize men and start developing apathy.
-Of the types of men who have affairs, those who say things like, “You should see what my friends do, I’m a saint in comparison,” are top of the list.
+So if you’ve noticed that his friends are always trash-talking their wives when they come to your house for drinks or one of them has perhaps even made a lewd comment at you, do not be too surprised when you find the signs he’s cheating on his phone.
+A toxic jibe with undertones of homophobia or a questionable tone when talking about women is all it takes to desensitize men.
+Of the types of men who have affairs, those who say things like, “You should see what my friends do, I’m a saint in comparison”, are top of the list.

 4. They may be trying to (unsuccessfully) cope with a feeling of inferiority

-“The mindset of a cheating man is one that might be trying to cope with some feeling of inferiority.
-And when a person feels a lack in some area, they’d rather mask it and go into denial, since that’s a lot easier than accepting it and working on it,” says Pragati.
+“The mindset of a cheating man could be fueled by some feelings of inferiority.
+And when a person feels a lack in some area, they’d rather mask it and go into denial, since that’s a lot easier than accepting it and working on it. .

-“He may blame his partner by saying things like, ‘If I got what I wanted at home, I wouldn’t have been looking outside’.
-A lot of times, men who claim their partners have ‘gained weight’ or have stopped ‘working on themselves’ actually don’t feel confident in their own skin,” she adds.
+“He may blame his partner by saying things like, “If I got what I wanted at home, I wouldn’t have been looking outside”, making that a reason for why he’s cheating.
+A lot of times, men who claim their partners have “gained weight” or have stopped “working on themselves”, actually don’t feel confident in their own skin,” says Pragati.

-Oblivion, as they say, is bliss.
-When trying to understand the habits and patterns of a repeated cheating psychology, you may find that it’s often their own inadequacies that may be leading them to look for validation outside of their primary relationship.
+If a man cheats more than once, it is possible that they’re not madly in love with somebody else but just trying to cope.
+How do cheaters feel about themselves?
+When trying to understand the habits and patterns of repeated cheating psychology, you may find that it’s often their own inadequacies that may be leading them to look for validation outside of their primary relationship.

 “It’s possible that some types of men who have affairs might have had a very domineering woman as their mother.
 They might have felt dominated or they could have been entangled in a lot of heated arguments or even experienced physical abuse.